 The Movement is a recognized student organization that focuses on interpersonal violence peer education and advocacy efforts.
 The Movement peer educators are paid, trained peer educators who facilitate workshops on issues of gender equity and social justice.
 The organization meets weekly to discuss current events, work on facilitation skills, create workshops and much more.

-Some of the workshops available through The Movement include Sexual Violence 101, Bystander Behaviors, Stalking 101 etc. In addition, The Movement plays a role in campus wide prevention and advocacy programming efforts such as Take Back the Night and Smash the Scale.
+Some of the workshops available through The Movement include Sexual Violence 101, Bystander Behaviors and Stalking 101.
+In addition, The Movement plays a role in campus-wide prevention and advocacy programming efforts such as Take Back the Night and Smash the Scale.

 Interested in having The Movement facilitate a workshop for your group or organization?

 Workshop/ training offerings

 Looking to get involved in the Women's Center?
 Complete our involvement form.